RobertZetterlund/intro-to-ai/assignment1/report.md

 (33 entities)

-Below is a code snippet showing the merging of the datasets, how the mean and standard deviation was created and finally how the countries with one standard deviation above the mean were found.
+Below is a code snippet showing the merging of the datasets, how the mean and standard deviation were calculated and finally how the countries with one standard deviation above the mean were found.

 ```python
 # merge entries with inner join.
 Excluding entities not available in both datasets.